 Today’s spotlight is Flycheck, an excellent drop-in replacement for Flymake.

 If you’re a regular Emacs user you may have heard of Flymake, a built-in package in Emacs that adds you as-you-type syntax checking and error highlighting.
-It’s been a part of Emacs for a long time (more than ten years) and, while it is useful, it is starting to show its age.
-Thankfully, there is a drop-in replacement called Flycheck by Sebastian Wiesner, and this article is here to convince you to switch to Flycheck.
+It’s been a part of Emacs for a long time (around twenty years.)
+But there is also a drop-in replacement called Flycheck.
+It’s a third-party package, and you can find it on MELPA.

 Both Flymake and Flycheck use the same, simple, principle of calling out to an external tool – be it a linter, compiler or interpreter – with a file copy of the active buffer you’re editing, parsing the resulting errors and warnings, and highlighting them in your buffer.

 So why switch away from Flymake?
 Well, before the advent of Emacs 27 and the renewed interest in Flymake, I’d argue because Flymake had atrophied for a long time.
 Nowadays the distinction is less clear.
 If running

 M-x flymake-mode works as you expect – this is doubly true if you’re using a Language Server client like eglot or LSP-mode – then you can just stick with Flymake.
 It works well.
 But, if you’re using an older version of Emacs, or if you want a package with nearly a decade’s worth of attention lavished on it, you may want to give Flycheck a shot.

 Flycheck works with most major and minor programming languages and environments – both C and C++, with or without Clang, for instance – out-of-the-box.
 For most Emacs users it’s easy to download and install and have it up and running in minutes.
 You simply invoke

 M-x flycheck-mode in a buffer, or globally with